valeriansaliou/zxcvbn/README.md

 ________________________________________________________________________
 ```

+**Important: this fork of zxcvbn, made by Dropbox, disables dictionary-based filters, making the library x50 less in size (literally!).**

 `zxcvbn`, named after a crappy password, is a JavaScript password strength
 estimation library.
 Use it to implement a custom strength bar on a
 signup form near you!